 What causes headaches?

 The exact cause of most headaches is largely unknown.
-Much of the research that takes place at the Swedish Pain and Headache Center is focused on discovering the underlying reasons and mechanisms.
+Much of the research that takes place at Swedish Pain Services is focused on discovering the underlying reasons and mechanisms.

 It is known that headaches usually run in families, especially some types of migraines.
 They can be brought on by environmental factors, such as: